paperless-ngx/paperless-ngx/docs/administration.md

 ### Managing the Automatic matching algorithm

 The _Auto_ matching algorithm requires a trained neural network to work.
-This network needs to be updated whenever somethings in your data changes.
+This network needs to be updated whenever something in your data changes.
 The docker image takes care of that automatically with the task scheduler.
 You can manually renew the classifier by invoking the following management command: